Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/LoadRunner.md

 In either case, once all the test cases in the test set have been completed, the status of the test set will switch to "Completed" and the individual test cases in the set will display a status based on the results of the LoadRunner execution:

--   **Passed** -- The Scenario ran and reported no error messages.
+-   **Passed**: The Scenario ran and reported no error messages.
 Warning, Debug, and Informational messages may have been logged, however.
--   **Failed** -- The Scenario ran and at least one error message was reported.
+-   **Failed**: The Scenario ran and at least one error message was reported.
--   **Blocked** -- There was an error with the Test Set or LoadRunner application.
+-   **Blocked**: There was an error with the Test Set or LoadRunner application.

 If you receive the "Blocked" status for either the test set or the test cases you should open up the Windows Application Event Log on the computer running RemoteLaunch and look in the event log for error messages.